rstorms90/mulUserAuth/README.md

 ## What is it?

-Current project in alpha with custom user authentication and administrators.
+Current project in alpha (not hosted) with custom user authentication and administrators.
 Looking forward, I intend to have a series of collected work per user, stored in another table of the database.
 Ability to organize in different lists, save, edit, and delete each collected piece of work.
 I was inspired by forums for this specific project and wanted to know exactly what it took to build from the ground level.

 ### Currently